What does secure code execution for AI agents actually require?

 In a shared container pool, credentials live as environment variables visible to the container runtime.
 The browser profile, cookies, and downloads sit on a filesystem that other processes may access.
 Outbound network access is typically unrestricted.
 If the agent writes a file, nothing guarantees that another workload on the same host cannot read it.

 In an isolated agent environment, the control plane projects credentials into the guest, invisible to the host or other agents.
 The browser session, filesystem writes, and downloaded files stay scoped to that single environment.
-Network policy controls which domains the agent can reach.
-When the run finishes, the environment can be snapshotted or torn down cleanly.
+Network policy (on the roadmap) will govern which domains the agent can reach.
+When the run finishes, the environment can persist for the next run or be torn down cleanly.
 No ambient state leaks into the next workload.

 FAQ